 Any undergraduate degree at Oxford provides you with a wide variety of transferable skills and therefore Univ’s students progress to a diverse range of careers.
 For some, their undergraduate degree leads to academic research, industrial research or teaching.
 For many, their future career, for instance in business, government or the charitable sector, is defined less by the subject they studied and more by the skills they acquired.
 Oxford’s Careers Service provides destination statistics for graduates.

-If you are considering applying for Computer Science, a number of resources you might find useful to explore beyond the school curriculum can be found on Univ’s Staircase12 website including book reviews and general resources.
+If you are considering applying for Computer Science, a number of resources you might find useful to explore beyond the school curriculum can be found on Univ’s Staircase12 pages, including the Reading Bank and Resource Hub.

 Further excellent resources for prospective applicants can be found on Oxford’s Computer Science department website.